 Do you want to stay connected with your friends and family on social networks while you are in China?
-Maybe write a blog about your China adventures?
-And keep enjoying your favorite websites and TV shows from your home country?
-Then you definitely need VPN in China.
+Maybe you’re interested to start a blog in China about your adventures.
+Or perhaps you want to keep enjoying your favorite websites and watch your favorite TV shows while in China?

-As the great firewall of China is getting more sophisticated and less permeable, a reliable VPN connection is essential to access social networking sites, blogs, country specific websites, and a wide range of other sites that China commonly or temporarily blocks, e.g. the New York Times (my favorite breakfast read).
+As the great firewall of China is getting more sophisticated and less permeable, a reliable VPN connection is essential to access social networking sites, blogs, country specific websites, and a wide range of other websites and apps that China commonly blocks, e.g. the New York Times (my favorite breakfast read).

 Let’s look at how VPN works, why you need it in China, and my recommendation for a great VPN.

 Surprisingly, many people have used a VPN service, often at work.
 However, not everyone knows what a VPN really is and why it is helpful for internet access in China.

 The acronym “VPN” stands for Virtual Private Network and at its core, it allows for a private, encrypted connection across a public network (such as the internet).